Resisting Voting for the Demonic

 This in spite of the fact the twentieth and twenty-first centuries have seen the most hideous manifestations of the demonic, much of it accepted and even intensified by the disbelieving, the disengaged, and the "tolerant."
 It is indisputable that the Bosch depictions of satanic tortures became reality in the death camps, where human victims endured the agonies of vivisection under the knife of Joseph Mengele; in Unit 731, where men and women were mere specimens for medical experiments; and within the USSR's gulags and detention centers, where dissidents diagnosed with "sluggish schizophrenia" had poison pumped into their veins to cure incorrect thinking.

 Even now, right here in America, similar demonic tortures are openly endorsed and performed.
-Some are overtly advocated, such as the Church of Satan that recently raffled off an abortion and claimed abortion as a rite protected by freedom of religion.
+Some are overtly advocated, such as The Satanic Temple that recently raffled off an abortion and claimed abortion as a rite protected by freedom of religion.
 But dismemberment of the unborn is seen by millions, including some in the churches of our land, as an absolute right.
 The result is 61,000,000 unborn children dead.
 In addition, the cult of death that is the "T" wing of the LGBTQ+ movement sees as a positive good the drugging and mutilation of children in order to make them faux replicas of the sex opposite of that they were born as.

 In short, the gruesome record of the twentieth and now the twenty-first century is there for all to see, but skepticism about demonic influence still reigns among the academic, political, and literary cognoscenti, most of whom deny the existence of the Devil and demons and many of whom deny even the distinction between good and evil.

-Note: [This article has been corrected to remove a reference to the Church of Satan.
-The Satanic Temple (TST) was the organization involved in the raffle.]
-[This article has been corrected to remove a reference to the Church of Satan.
-The Satanic Temple (TST) was the organization involved in the raffle.]